PPUC/config-tool/web/modules/contrib/default_content_deploy/README.md

 - ID of entity is not preserved, so the entity can change its ID.
 - Non-existing entity (the new one) is created with a new ID.
-- Existing entity is updated only if imported entity is newer (by timestamp of the last entity change accross all translations).
+- Existing entity is updated only if imported entity is newer (by timestamp of the last entity change across all translations).
 - Imported entity with the same or older time than the current existing entity is skipped.
 - If a file entity does not have an existing file, the file will be created.